Mikulej/real-time-chat/README.md

 Steps:
 Connect to PostgreSQL DONE
 Make accounts, and store their info in database DONE
-Use account to create rooms and chat in there, store messages in databse  (message,user,date)
+Use account to create rooms and chat in there, store messages in database (user,message,date) DONE
-Load stored messages from a chat room
+Load stored messages from a chat room  DONE
+Live loading messages
 Build more web app features?